Publisert 29.5.2026 · Sist oppdatert 5.7.2026 · 10 min lesing

 Final thoughts

 Tromsø has been the world's most popular Northern Lights destination for over a decade because it works — accessible, infrastructure-rich, statistically reliable, and at the right latitude to catch most displays without falling under the polar cap.
-The 2025–2026 winter is genuinely a once-in-a-decade window thanks to solar maximum.
+The 2025–2026 winter is genuinely a once-in-a-decade window thanks to solar maximum, and that window is still open.

 External reference: the Norwegian Meteorological Institute publishes detailed cloud-cover forecasts for the Tromsø region in English and is the same data source used by every local aurora operator.